 It’s just not ideal.
 That’s all I’m saying.

 As for the flock, they aren’t as appreciative as they could be of the sacrifices made by their new shepherd.
 Some are genuinely friendly to the new priest, some are falsely friendly, and some are entirely cold, but the vast majority are just finding that here’s another priest whose homily they cannot quite follow, because they can’t understand the words when spoken with that unfamiliar accent.

 One of the worst accents I have ever heard was from a priest who was originally from Poland but who learned English in Scotland and then ultimately wound up in Canada.
 Few could understand a word that he said.
 But put that same priest back in Poland, and every riddle would be solved; every line would make sense.

-As for those priests already relocated and swimming upstream, my advice would be to keep the homilies as short as can be.
-Too many foreign-language priests tend to make up for their English language deficiency by making their homilies ultra long.
+As for those priests already relocated and swimming upstream, my advice would be to focus on helping the parishioners with your ideas and words.
+Too many foreign-language priests tend to make up for their English language deficiency by making their homilies formal as well as long.
 They seem to be eager to prove that their intellects are in full force and effect, and the congregation becomes bleary-eyed as the paragraphs stretch and the pages turn.

 That English Accent

 My least favorite accent, on Canadian soil, is the English accent, believe it or not.

 It’s an accent which I find entirely fine in England.
 Chesterton had an English accent, and so did some of my ancestors.